 Summary of the programme

-They should be performing tasks that will allow them to gain confidence in the work place and in their own abilities.
-They should be shadowing and observing but not involved if there are patient confidentiality issues.
-All participants placed with NWBH will be briefed and inducted much like our own staff, they will all receive information surrounding patient confidentiality, safeguarding, information governance and personal conduct.
-The will also receive a local induction in their area of placement.
+Trainees should undertake tasks that will enable them to gain confidence in the work place and in their own abilities.
+Trainess should be shadowing and observing, but not involved if there are patient confidentiality issues.
+All participants on placement with Mersey Care NHS Foundation Trust will receive an induction to the trust, and complete mandatory training in patient confidentiality, safeguarding, information governance and personal conduct.
+They will also receive a local induction in their area of placement.

-As a trust requirement all participants of work based placements must have a placement supervisor who will be the point of contact for both the work based learning co-ordinator from Mersey Care and the college.
-This supervisor will also be the main lead of the placement and will need to monitor all activities that are undertaken by or with the participant.
+As a trust requirement all participants on work based placements must have a placement supervisor.
+This supervisor will be the main lead of the placement and will monitor all activities that are undertaken by or with the participant.
 There can be multiple supervisors for any location this should allow flexibility of time and shift patterns if required.

-The participants will need to complete a reflective/personal development type journal.
+The participants will complete a reflective/personal development journal.
 This will predominantly be reflective on the experience.
-This would require little time from the placement supervisors; although this can be dependent on the student’s course of study.
+Placement supervisor(s) will also give written feedback to the participant on the knowledge,skills and behaviours demonstrated during time on placement.

 Placement can be anywhere in the trust with any team or department.
-The only restrictions that could be placed upon this are:
+There may be some restrictions in certain settings such as:

 No under 18s on inpatient wards

 Placement participants are not to be left alone with service users